Occupy Buffer Zone: Occupy Buffer Zone's general statement

 It is important to elaborate on the intended inclusiveness of the last point.

 We have occupied the space of the buffer zone to express with our presence our mutual desire for reunification and to stand in solidarity with the wave of unrest which has come as a response to the failings of the global systemic paradigm.
 We want to promote understanding of the local problem within this global context and in this way show how the Cyprus Problem is but one of the many symptoms of an unhealthy system.
 In this way, we have reclaimed the space of the buffer zone to create events (screenings, talks etc.) and media of these events, which relate to the system as a whole and its numerous and diverse consequences.

-Opinions expressed in this manner are not necessarily of the entire group, only the umbrella points of reunification and solidarity with the global movement can be assumed to be."
+Opinions expressed in this manner are not necessarily of the entire group, only the umbrella points of reunification and solidarity with the global movement can be assumed to be.

 Development

 The movement began on 15 October 2011 with a weekly occupation of the buffer zone in Ledra/Lokmacı street in Nicosia.
 A group of about 20 Greek and Turkish Cypriot activists had gathered in Eleftheria Square in Nicosia as a response to the global call for a protest on the 15th of October.
 Through discussion they decided to move the occupation from the Eleftheria Square to the buffer zone located in the Ledra/Lokmacı street.

 The buffer zone was occupied subsequently on the 22nd and the 29th of October and the 5th of November.

 On the 19th of November activists set up tents and made camp in the buffer zone for the night.
 The decision was then taken that the occupation would become permanent.

 On 1 January 2012 the activists further occupied the abandoned buildings that were located in the buffer zone.
 The buildings have been used by the movement for its cultural and political activities, such as hosting and developing various workshops and the movement's General Assemblies.

 The United Nations Peacekeeping Force in Cyprus (UNFICYP) asked the activists to leave the buffer zone on 14 January 2012 claiming that the occupation did not meet United Nations' regulation for activities in the buffer zone, but it did not employ any forceful methods for the evacuation of the area.

-After the police raid on 6 April 2012, the movement's activities and organisation began to fade.
+After the Cyprus Police raid on 6 April 2012, the movement's activities and organisation began to fade.
 By June 2012, the occupation of the buffer zone was essentially over.

+Stefanos Evripidou on Cyprus Mail wrote on 8 April that the occupation of the buffer zone "resulted in forming rare consensus among the three forces on the ground, Cyprus police, the Turkish army and the UN, over the unsuitability of their choice of location."